philkatie/fullstack-project/README.md

 ## Basic Backend Stuff

 It's been a minute since I've done a Django project so I spent a little time in the afternoon refreshing my memory, then started getting some of the basic info for the model and REST framework set up.
 Then I started thinking of a dozen different things I could do with the theming to make it sillier and more consistent so I had to remind myself that it has to actually work first and then I can make it as goofy as I want.

+## Update

+Fought with corsheaders for an unreasonable amount of time, figured out it was one of my chrome extensions making it angry.
+Started fighting with Axios, decided to put it off for a bit.
+Helped a friend move, I am So Tired And My Body Hurts.
+Gonna make the form actually work now and then I'll fight with Axios some more.